[Interview] Lead Green MEP: 'The economic system is failing farmers'

 It will not be easy.
 We've seen that in the Netherlands as well, but I think there is also a big part of farmers who do understand something needs to change.
 Although if you are not ready for change, then of course you don't like the greens, because we always bring a message of change.
 But the fascinating part is when we are looking at the agriculture debate, we are talking about farmers suicides on a daily basis, farmers stepping out of the business.
 We see that the number of farmers is going down already for decades.
 So basically we are in a system where no one is happy, and then the reaction is 'let's not move', 'let's not change anything'.
 We can have a long discussion on what is the right answer, but for sure, not changing is not the answer.
 And I think this is where we as greens come in.
 We are ready to shape.
 We want to change the system.

 On top of that, we can even show in our voting behaviour that we have not supported this agriculture policy and Mercosur, etc. but I think it shows kind of we want to change the system.
 So if you are open to change and you realise something needs to change, that's the moment where you get shit together and then we can discuss.
-Because then of course, the biggest concern, as I said, is that where do the profits go for?
+Because then of course, the biggest concern, as I said, is that where do the profits go?
 The profits do not go to the farmers, they go to the supermarkets.
-And that's exactly the liberal system, the economic system that is failing on farmers.
+And that's exactly the liberal system, the economic system that is failing farmers.
 Well, guess what?
 We want to change that economic system.
 So it's not a one-liner, it's a bit more of a complicated one, but, in the end, this is where also all the farmers do realise that something needs to change.

 At the farmers' protest in Brussels last week, there was a big banner saying 'Stop Free Trade'.
 Is that the message you want European farmers to hear from you?

 It's not about closing the external markets.
 The problem with free trade is the way it's being pursued now by the conservatives again, who are opening up the markets, which leads to an uneven playing field because the Brazilian farmer is not accountable for all the environmental legislation that you have in Europe.
 So, of course, the farmer who is already feeling the pressure, who is barely making a living, gets competition from outside, where he feels, how can I compete with that?
-And that's why we've been fighting against these free trade agreements.
+And that's why we've been fighting against these free-trade agreements.
 We fought against CETA, and all the conservative politicians signed CETA with Canada.
 Well, the big beneficiaries of that are the beef sector, the big players, not the farmers.
 So that has to stop.

 This ideology of the conservatives that free trade will make us all better, I think it has been proven wrong so many times now.
 And this idea that we're going to get a better economy, trickle down, we're all going to benefit, it doesn't happen.
 And it's only putting the farmers even more back against the wall.
 That is why we are for a totally other [kind of] trade.